UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-sandboxed-editor.md

 #### Starting a container

-Irrespective of the [source of container images](../obtaining-images/image-sources) that is used, the following command will start a container from which the Editor can be run interactively (replace `unreal-engine:latest` with the tag for your container image):
+Irrespective of the [source of development container images](../obtaining-images/image-sources#sources-of-unreal-engine-development-images) that is used, the following command will start a container from which the Editor can be run interactively (replace `unreal-engine:latest` with the tag for your container image):

 {% highlight bash %}
 # Starts a container running a bash shell from which the UE4Editor executable can be run